yiluheihei/github_issues_reactions/README.md

 # Pagination

-Requests that return multiple items will be paginated to 30 items by default.
+Requests that return multiple items will be paginated to `30` items by default.

-**Note:** While we set the page size to the maximum 100 for auto pagination, and seek to not overstep your rate limit (5000 request per hour, because the
+**Note:** While we set the page size to the maximum `100` for auto pagination, and seek to not overstep your rate limit (5000 request per hour, once the
-GITHUB_PAT is setted as token).
-You probably want to use a custom pattern for traversing large lists.
+GITHUB_PAT is setted as your personal token).

 # gh: GitHub API client in R